-Dividends of VT 299.406m was paid out to the Government of Vanuatu (2020: Vt 561.912m).
+No dividends were paid out to the Government of Vanuatu (2022: VtNil).

 8. BAD AND DOUBTFUL DEBTS

 The Directors took reasonable steps before the Bank's financial statements were made out to ascertain that all known bad debts were written off and adequate provision was made for doubtful debts.